Oleksandr-Zhabenko/minmax/README.md

 The foundation founder is [Emma Kok](https://www.emmakok.nl).

 On the 06/01/2024 there is Sophie's Kok, a sister of Emma Kok, 19th Birthday (she is 18).
-Therefore, the version 0.1.0.0 is additionally devoted also to her.
+Therefore, the versions 0.1.0.0 and 0.1.1.0 are additionally devoted also to her.

 Besides, you can support Ukraine and Ukrainian people.